BernardoSavio/bernardosavio/README.md

 ## Hi there 👋, I'm Bernardo Sávio

 I'm an I.T.
-Technician deeply interested in compared languages (be they human or programming ones) and Software Development.
+Technician deeply interested in teh study of languages (specially romance and antique ones) and Software Development.

-- 🔭 I’m recently studying human and programming languages family trees looking for similarities that might help me to learn the maximum amount of languages of interest I possibly can.
+- 🔭 I’m on my way to become a Java Full-Stack Jr. Developer.
 - 🤝 I'm also currently looking for opportunities of entry-level development jobs.
 - 📫 Feel free to send me an e-mail at bernardosmdfernandez@gmail.com